-Auditing of the Internal Control System and Compliance with Internal Policies and Regulations
+Auditing of Internal Control System and Compliance with Policies and Regulations Within the Organization

 Quality Assurance Review (QAR)

 BPP in collaboration with Banpu Group has assigned all supporting units under the supervision of Corporate Services Department, namely Health, Safety, Environment and Community Engagement (HSEC) Department, Information Technology Department, Legal Department, Procurement and General Administration Department as well as Business Process Management Department, to assess operational qualities and legal compliance.
 The QAR working group from Bangkok Office has been set up to inspect the operational performances of subsidiaries in each country.
 Meanwhile, the QAR working group of each subsidiary will conduct a regular review on all business units located in that country at least once a year.
 In the year 2021, the review benchmarks were revised to be in line with the international standards.
 In addition, remote audits in the form of self-examination and interviews, as well as remote evidence verification were used during the COVID-19 epidemic.